 Basically, the pan needs to be hot enough to get the crust golden in 60-90 seconds, otherwise you’ll likely overcook the inside of the fish.
 Carefully turn it over, press down, sear for 60-90 seconds.
 Then sear the two long edges, using a pair of tongs to hold it up.

-Step Six: Place the seared ahi on a cutting board, and slice thinly using a very sharp knife.
+Step Six: Place the seared ahi on a cutting board, and thinly slice using a very sharp knife.
 The edges will be crispy and the inside, rare.
-At this point, you could even refigerate the ahi block whole, and serve later cold.
-Seared Tuna is good hot or cold.
+At this point, you could even refrigerate the ahi block whole, and serve in slices, and serve it later cold.
+Seared Tuna is good hot or cold!

 And there you have it- a fast, flavorful protein that takes about 10 minutes time.

 The flavorful sesame crust gives the Seared Tuna just enough flavor, without overpowering it.

 3 Expert tips for the BEST Seared Ahi Tuna:

 - Use sushi-grade, Saku Tuna Block for nice uniform slices.

 - Add a little sugar to the spice mix, which will carmelize in the pan and give a golden crust, in a shorter amount of time.

 - Use a cast iron skillet, and make sure it is HOT HOT HOT 🔥.